-Turns out, the food you eat is kind of a big deal for your brain.
-Here’s what you need to know about how nutrition impacts mental health.
+Here’s what you need to know about how nutrition is related to mental health.

 Food has the power to change your mood.
 Researchers think this happens in a few different ways, including neuroinflammation (an inflammatory response in the brain/nervous system) and changes to the gut microbiome.